Chubek/chubek/README.md

 My main focus is **systems programming**, **netork programming** and **scientific programming**.
 I code often in **x86-64/Aarch64 Assembly**, **C**, **Rust**, **Go** and Python.
 I also code in Nim, and NodeJS.
 I choose the lower-level languages for performance, the higher-level languages for ease of use, and Python as a general, extremely useful spanner wrench across all my projects.
 I had a short stint in ML engineering.

+My experience is exlusively with Linux, and totem pro parte, all Unix-like and/or POSIX operating systems.

 This profile serves as a place for all my Github projects, and as a portfolio for potential employers.

 # Donation